fedemaximovicz/BakerySales/readme.md

 The Formule Sandwich experiences two sales peaks, aligning with typical lunch breaks and post-work hours.
 Sales start rising in the morning, peaking at noon with an average revenue of €35.80 and 5.3 average units sold.
 A second peak occurs at 7 PM, generating an average revenue of €32.50.
 This confirms that the Formule Sandwich is primarily purchased by workers and students.

+## Popular Product Combinations
+The most popular product combination was the Croissant and Pain Au Chocolat.
+The result of the Market Basket Analysis showed that customers who buy Croissants are 6.1 times more likely to buy a Pain Au Chocolat.
+Additionally, when a Croissant is purchased, 47.17% of the time a Pain au Chocolat is also bought.
+Another notable pattern involves Boule, Campagne, and Special Bread, which are often bought alongside Coupe (a request for sliced bread).
+This makes sense, as Boule and Campagne are large, crusty loaves that customers likely prefer to have pre-sliced rather than cutting them at home.

 # Methodology and Tools